HussainAther/philosophy/causality/emergence.md

 This scheme can in principle be iterated across any connected set of descriptions, so that it is applicable to any case that can be formulated precisely enough to be a sensible subject of a scientific investigation.

+The essential goal of step (1) is the identification of equivalence classes of individual states that are indistinguishable with respect to a particular ensemble property.
+This step implements the multiple realizability of statistical states in Ls (which will be the basis for individual states in Hi) by individual states in Li .
+The equivalence classes at L can be regarded as cells of a partition.
+Each cell is the support of a (probability) distribution representing a statistical state, encoding limited knowledge about individual states.